Saturday, June 29, 2013

 Nuclear Power to Save the World?

-An avowing nuke in town!
+There was an avowing nuke in town!
 I wish I had been there!
-Several times I have already blogged about nuclear energy, a field where I experienced my "Road to Damascus" or, as we say in German, changed from Saul to Paul.
+I have already blogged about nuclear energy several times, a field where I experienced my "Road to Damascus," or, as we say in German, changed from Saul to Paul.

 The price of electricity